garethslinn/helprjs/README.md

 ## Combination - [Demo](https://codesandbox.io/s/combination-2use4)

 ```
 In this example five methods have been used to generate a desired output.
-The example
-It is overengineered and an unlikely requirement however it demonstrates more possibilities
+It is overengineered and an unlikely requirement however it demonstrates
-when using helprjs.
+more possibilities when using helprjs.
 ```